luluzhou1/alinush.github.io/_posts/2023-02-05-Why-you-should-probably-never-sort-your-Merkle-trees-leaves.md

 Furthermore, actually achieving the best-case proof size complexity in an implementation can be tricky: the developer must efficiently batch the fetching of the two Merkle proofs from disk or memory, taking care never to fetch the same sibling hash twice (or waste I/O).

+## If you really _MUST_ sort your leaves...

+...and you want to maintain strong (non)membership soundness, then there is a simple way to fix your construction.

+All you have to do is store, inside each internal node of your tree, the minimum and maximum element in that node's subtree.

+Now, a Merkle proof, whether for membership or not, has to additionally reveal the minimum and maximum's along the proven path.
+Importantly, when hashing up to verify the Merkle proof, the verifier must ensure the revealed leaf and all min/max pairs revealed are consistent and hashed correctly as part of the verification.

+This will of course further increase the proof size of your construction.
+It will also increase the complexity of implementing the verification procedure, since the min/max ranges have to be incorporated into the hashing and one must check that, for all revealed ranges in the proof, a parent's range encompasses their child's range.

+Feel free to consider this approach.
+You could try reproducing [the attack from above](#problem-1-security).
+You'll see that while you can present one proof, you'll have difficulty presenting the other because you will not be able to forge the authenticated min/max ranges.
+Thus, this construction has **strong (non)membership soundness**.

 ## Probably use a Merkle trie

 This deserves its own post, but here are the key reasons **you should probably use a Merkle trie**: